First Night Northampton 2017

-You're invited to attend Northampton's most beloved signature event.
-On Tuesday, December 31st, the Center for the Arts and PeoplesBank welcome you to a city-wide New Year's Eve party.
-For the 29th time, we host a 12-hour, family-friendly festival of the arts that culminates in a traditional ball-raising from the roof of the Hotel Northampton.
-We anticipate gathering with friends, neighbors and visitors at 22 downtown venues for an astounding array of entertainment presented by hundreds of talented performers.
+Happy New Year!
+You're invited to attend First Night — Northampton's most beloved signature event.
+On Saturday, December 31st, the Center for the Arts and PeoplesBank welcome you to the 32nd edition of our city-wide New Year's Eve party.
+Since 1985, First Night Northampton has filled the Paradise City with a 12-hour, family-friendly festival of the arts culminating in a traditional ball-raising from the roof of the Hotel Northampton.
+Gather with friends, neighbors and visitors at 20 terrific downtown venues for an astounding array of entertainment presented by hundreds of talented performers.
 Our efforts are supported by generous local sponsors and dedicated volunteers.
-All proceeds benefit community arts.
+One hundred percent of proceeds benefit community arts.

 FIRST NIGHT LOGISTICS

-Parking: On First Night, there is free parking beginning at 10 am in all of Northampton's municipal lots EXCEPT the parking garage.
-Smith College parking lots and the Smith College garage on West Street are free and open to the general public all day.
+Parking: On First Night, there is free on-street parking.
+All of Northampton's municipal lots are free EXCEPT for the downtown parking garage.
+Smith College parking lots and the Smith College garage on West Street are complimentary and open to the general public.
 There are also lots at Forbes Library, the Northampton Senior Center, and the World War II Club.

-Button Sales on Tuesday, December 31st: Of course, the easiest and most economical plan is to buy your First Night button in advance.
-Online sales continue until midnight on Monday, December 30th.
+Button Sales on Saturday, December 31st: Of course, the easiest and most economical plan is to buy your First Night button in advance.
+Online sales continue until midnight on Friday, December 30th.
+There are no additional fees for buying buttons online.
 Locations for purchasing buttons on December 31st are limited.
 Your best bet is the First Night box office located on the second floor of Thornes Marketplace, open from 10 am until 9 pm with payment by cash or check only (ATM available).
-You can also purchase buttons downtown at Faces, State Street Fruit Store, and the Hotel Northampton.
-They are for sale at the door of these performance venues: Academy of Music; Theatre 14 at Smith College; World War II Club.
+You can also purchase buttons downtown at State Street Fruit Store (credit cards accepted) and the Hotel Northampton.
+They are for sale (cash) at the door of these performance venues: Academy of Music; Theatre 14 at Smith College; World War II Club; Northampton Senior Center; John M. Greene Hall.
 They are also sold at Cooper's Corner in Florence and A.J.
 Hastings in Amherst.

 At the venues: In order to accommodate our audiences and to make things easier for the volunteers, please cooperate by lining up at entrances in an orderly fashion and exiting the venues after each performance.
 This also keeps things running on time.
 Note: Many shows are offered twice, so if you don't make it into the first one, you'll probably catch the second.